nais/doc/docs/device/unenroll.md

 # Unenrolling

+To prevent Kolide from automatically enrolling your device, you first need to [uninstall](uninstall.md).

 When you're switching devices, you might want to unenroll your previously used device from the naisdevice ecosystem.
 This procedure is currently a manual operation done by one of the assigned admins within the Nav organization at Kolide.
 The list of admins is available for viewing at [k2.kolide.com](https://k2.kolide.com/) (sign in with your Slack account), under *Who can access my data?*